-The most essential part of advocacy is grassroot activities- getting ordinary people/public/members of the profession to support your cause.
-Grassroot activity is what makes advocacy work for the profession of optometry.
+The most essential part of advocacy is getting the public and members of the profession to support your cause.
+This is often known as grassroots activity and it is what makes advocacy work for the profession of optometry.

-The national optometric association of every country, if allowed legally, should be the advocating body for the profession.
+The national optometric association of every country, if legally allowed, should be the advocacy body for the profession.
 The issues for which support is needed should be defined by the association and all the talking points for each issue should also be laid out.
-The need for a single message is critical and the association can accomplish this.
-The association should also be responsible for educating the interested optometrists how to advocate and the importance of grassroot advocacy.
+It is critical that the association should state a single, consistent message.
+The association should also be responsible for educating optometrists on how to advocate the message.

-Grassroot advocacy starts on a local level, even if it involves national issues and politics.
+Grassroots advocacy starts on a local level, even if it involves national issues and politics.
 National leaders are appointed and campaign locally in most countries.
-Members of the profession may need to support the Professional Association or other group lobbying by being prepared to donate money, time or supplies (pamphlets/venues/sound equipment/office equipment and supplies) for the campaign.
+Members of the profession may need to support the national association or other group lobbying by being prepared to donate money, time, or supplies (pamphlets/venues/sound equipment/office equipment and supplies) for the campaign.

-When you are lobbying a member of government eg. the health minister or the designated person, you must introduce yourself and educate the candidate on what your organization can do for THEIR CONSTITUENTS/MEMBERS OF THE PUBLIC and how important it is to improve ocular health and ultimately the quality of life of the community.
-When dealing with the office, do not be disappointed when staff meet you or take your phone calls.
-They have the direct line to their boss.
-Have professional materials, prepared by the national association, to be given and left behind with the legislator.
-Most communications are face to face with staff.
+When you are lobbying a member of government for example, the health minister or the designated person (official), you must introduce yourself and educate the candidate on what your organization can do for THEIR CONSTITUENTS/MEMBERS OF THE PUBLIC and how important it is to improve ocular health and ultimately the quality of life of the community.
+When dealing with the office of the official, do not be disappointed when supporting staff meet you or take your phone calls.
+They have the direct line to their official, so it is important to engage with them and provide them with professional materials prepared by the national association.

-Discuss the issues quickly that affect the profession, but ensure that you remain focused on what it is that will benefit the patient/public and NOT the profession.
-Example, increasing scope of practice will benefit the patient by providing more comprehensive clinical care, saving time, travel, patient choice and cost benefits to the patient and healthcare system.
-When talking give personal examples from your practice/clinic about your patients and how the issues affect them directly.
+When you get the opportunity to communicate face to face it is important to discuss the issues that affect the profession quickly and ensure that you remain focused on what it is that will benefit the patient/public and NOT the profession.
+For example, increasing scope of practice will benefit the patient by providing more comprehensive clinical care, saving time, travel, patient choice and cost benefits to the patient and healthcare system.
+When talking, give personal examples from your practice/clinic about your patients and how the issues affect them directly.
 You will need to schedule a few appointments to get acceptance of the profession and acknowledgement of the value that it will add to the health system.

-Summary: In office meetings with political officials, there are several items you should do to be successful:
+Summary: In office meetings with political officials, there are some key points that are important for successful lobbying: